daytistics/daytistics/CONTRIBUTING.md

 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub discussions](https://github.com/adf-web/daytistics-core/discussions/categories/ideas).
+Enhancement suggestions are tracked as [GitHub issues](https://github.com/daytistics/daytistics-core/issues).

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux.
 - **Explain why this enhancement would be useful** to most Daytistics users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.
-  <br><br>

-  After you have contributed your enhancement, the enhancement will be evaluated by our team.
-If it is accepted by the team, an issue will be created for it.
-For major changes, community votes will also be held.

 ### Project Structure